2start/documentation/using-ocular/getting-started/installation.md

 rm -rf ~/bin/ocular
 ```

-to unistall ShiftLeft Ocular.
-Everything related to ShiftLeft Ocular is contained in this directory, and are removed.
+to unistall ShiftLeft Ocular from the default directory.
+Everything related to ShiftLeft Ocular is contained in this directory, and is removed.